 Prepare, update and circulate as changes occur, a contact list of members.

-Require a periodic self-assessment of the effectiveness of the college (See below for further discussion)
+Require a periodic self-assessment of the effectiveness of the college

-In addition to these items identified in ICP 25, it is important to recognize that other expectations may exist from regulators and the US state should determine how to address such expectations.
+In addition to these items, it is important to recognize that other expectations may exist from regulators and the US state should determine how to address such expectations.
 The following may be common examples of such other expectations of the group-wide supervisor:

 Set reporting requirements for the college, including specifying frequency (e.g., annual, quarterly, etc.) and type (technical provisions, issues raised as a result of on-site inspections, intra-group transactions, outsourced activities)